aspose-words/Aspose.Words-Documentation/reportingservices/getting-started/license-aspose-words-for-reporting-services/_index.md

 license.SetLicense("Aspose.Words.Reporting.Services.lic")
 {{< /highlight >}}

-The following example shows how to set a license from a stream:
+The following example demonstrates how to set a license from a stream:

 **C#**